Nonproliferative Diabetic Retinopathy

 The first step is a careful eye exam where both pupils are dilated.
 To supplement the direct examination of your eye with lights and lenses, the circulation of the retina can be carefully assessed with a special test called a fluorescein angiogram.
 This is a photographic study of the back of the eye performed after an orange-colored dye is injected in a vein in the hand or arm.
 The dye circulates through the body into the eye to highlight abnormal vessels, or where treatment may be needed.
 In addition, the degree and extent of damage to the center of the retina, called the macula, can be evaluated by a painless retina imaging system called an optical coherence tomography scan (OCT).

 Not all forms of nonproliferative diabetic retinopathy require treatment to the eyes, but all patients require continued care and blood sugar control through their primary care provider.
-If the diabetic damage includes a significant degree of swelling in the central portion of the retina, a condition called diabetic macular edema, laser treatment or medical therapy may be recommended for the eyes involved.
-Laser photocoagulation is one of the most common treatments for nonproliferative diabetic retinopathy with macular edema.
-In this kind of surgery, painless brief spots of bright light are used to treat the retina to reduce further loss of vision from diabetic macular edema.
+If the diabetic damage includes a significant degree of swelling in the central portion of the retina, a condition called diabetic macular edema, medical therapy with injections of drugs in the eye or laser therapy may be recommended for the eyes involved.
+Injections of medications have become the most common modern treatment for diabetic macular edema and have the greatest chance for arresting the progression of the diabetic damage and in some cases restoring some lost vision.
+(See Diabetic Macular Edema.)
+Laser photocoagulation is also a common treatment for nonproliferative diabetic retinopathy with macular edema.
+In this kind of procedure, painless brief spots of bright light are used to treat the retina to reduce further loss of vision from diabetic macular edema.
 Laser surgery may need to be repeated several times.
-If the diabetic retinopathy progresses beyond the nonproliferative stage to the proliferative stage, a different type of laser therapy will be recommended.
+If the diabetic retinopathy progresses beyond the nonproliferative stage to the proliferative stage, a different type of laser therapy may be recommended.
 (See Proliferative Diabetic Retinopathy.)